 You can track or record most of these points using the Track Health feature in My HealtheVet.

-Physical activity is anything that makes you move your body and burn calories.
+Physical activity is anything that makes you move your body and burns calories.
 By exercising for as little as 30 minutes each day you can reduce your risk of heart disease.
-A first step you can make to improve your heart health is to start walking.
+The first step you can make to improve your heart health is to start walking.
 If you need help, check out the VA MOVE! program to help with weight reduction.

-Heart healthy eating is simple; just eat what is good for your heart.
-Two ways to eat healthier is to read food labels and to eat the right balance of foods.
+Heart-healthy eating is simple; just eat what is good for your heart.
+Two ways to eat healthier are to read food labels and to eat the right balance of foods.

-Make vegetables and fruits about half of what you eat.
-Vegetables and fruits are high in vitamins, minerals and fiber - and they are also low in calories.
+Making vegetables and fruits about half of what you eat.
+Vegetables and fruits are high in vitamins, minerals, and fiber - and they are also low in calories.
 Eating a variety of fruits and vegetables may help you control your weight and your blood pressure

-Choose and prepare foods with little if any salt
+Choosing and preparing foods with little if any salt

 Maintain a healthy weight